Head-To-Head Comparison: Eos Energy Enterprises (EOSE) vs. Its Rivals

-Eos Energy Enterprises (NASDAQ: EOSE) is one of 42 publicly-traded companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it contrast to its competitors?
-We will compare Eos Energy Enterprises to related companies based on the strength of its institutional ownership, valuation, dividends, profitability, risk, earnings and analyst recommendations.
+Eos Energy Enterprises (NASDAQ: EOSE) is one of 42 publicly-traded companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it contrast to its rivals?
+We will compare Eos Energy Enterprises to related companies based on the strength of its earnings, dividends, valuation, analyst recommendations, risk, institutional ownership and profitability.

-32.9% of Eos Energy Enterprises shares are held by institutional investors.
-Comparatively, 52.5% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are held by institutional investors.
-15.1% of Eos Energy Enterprises shares are held by insiders.
-Comparatively, 15.2% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are held by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

-This table compares Eos Energy Enterprises and its competitors’ net margins, return on equity and return on assets.

-This table compares Eos Energy Enterprises and its competitors top-line revenue, earnings per share and valuation.
+This table compares Eos Energy Enterprises and its rivals gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue